 For a full list of our newspaper holdings by county, for both film and original, please refer to our Holdings Guides page.

-For reference to what digital collections are available online, please refer to our Indiana Newspapers – Digital Collections page.
+For reference to what digital collections are available online, please refer to the Indiana Historic Newspaper Digitization Project.

 Appraisals and Donations